mjordan/islandora_workbench_docs/docs/preparing_data.md

 * `outside_spaces`
 * `outside_subdelimiters`

 An example of using this configuration setting is:

 ```
 clean_csv_values_skip: ["smart_quotes", "inside_spaces"]
 ```

+The only other situation where Workbench alters your input data is when [adding alt text to images](/islandora_workbench_docs/alt_text/).
+In this case, Workbench strips out all HTML markup within the alt text to prevent potential cross-site scripting vulnerabilities.

 ## When Workbench skips invalid CSV data